FORM

 AstraZeneca

-AstraZeneca (LSE/STO/Nasdaq: AZN) is a global,
+AstraZeneca (LSE/STO/Nasdaq: AZN) is a global, science-led

-science-led biopharmaceutical company that focuses on the
+biopharmaceutical company that focuses on the discovery,

-discovery, development, and commercialisation of prescription
+development, and commercialisation of prescription medicines in

-medicines in Oncology, Rare Diseases, and BioPharmaceuticals,
+Oncology, Rare Diseases, and BioPharmaceuticals, including

-including Cardiovascular, Renal & Metabolism, and Respiratory
+Cardiovascular, Renal & Metabolism, and Respiratory &

-millions of patients worldwide.
+patients worldwide.
 Please visit astrazeneca.com and

 follow the Company on Twitter @AstraZeneca.